 Cash, Cards, & Currency Abroad

-One of the quickest ways to realize money is emotional is traveling.
+One of the quickest ways to realize money is emotional is by traveling.

 At home, spending becomes automatic.

-Then suddenly you land somewhere new and everything changes.
+Then you land somewhere new and everything changes.

 Different currency.